Samsung Galaxy XR headset setup

 Interact with your Galaxy XR using intuitive hand gestures:

-- Tap: Pinch your thumb and index finger together to select objects.
-Hold for 2+ seconds to confirm.
+- Tap: Pinch your thumb and index finger together to select objects on the screen you are aiming at.

-- Zoom: Pinch your thumb and index finger together on both hands and push/pull to zoom in/out.
+- Zoom: Pinch your thumb and index finger together on both hands and push or pull your hands towards or away from you to zoom in or out on the screen.

 Button control